eProsima/DDS-Record-Replay/docs/rst/recording/usage/configuration.rst

 .. warning::

-    The ``enable`` tag is mandatory whenever a ``mcap`` or a ``sql`` section is present.
+    The ``enable`` tag is mandatory whenever a ``mcap`` or a ``sql`` section is present: a section without it is rejected.
-    Such a section without it is accepted by the configuration schema, but the |ddsrecorder| fails to start.
-    At least one of the two outputs must end up enabled, otherwise the configuration is rejected.
+    At least one of the two outputs must end up enabled, otherwise the configuration is rejected as well.

 .. _recorder_usage_configuration_mcap: